jobbautista9/cite4wiki/citation_layouts_README.txt

-Cite4Wiki citation layous README file
+Cite4Wiki citation layouts README file
 =====================================

 Layout choices
 --------------

-If you prefer a vertical layout to a horizontal one, rename the chrome/content/cite4wiki.js file to cite4wikiHorizontal.js and rename cite4wikiVertical.js to cite4wiki.js in the same location, re-ZIP the files (not the directory too!) into a new cite4wiki.zip, rename it to cite4wiki.xpi, and restart your browser.
+If you prefer a vertical layout to a horizontal one, toggle the extensions.cite4wiki.vertical preference in about:config or the add-on's Preferences window.

-Someday, this will hopefully be a selectable option in the addon's "Options" menu.

 A horizontal layout (the default upon installation) is the format used by at least a narrow majority of Wikipedians (especially those who focus on prose),